hyperledger/anoncreds-methods-registry/registry/adding_a_registry_entry.md

 See the [Governance](./Governance.md) document for information on how additions and updates to the Registry entries are processed.

-## Repository Issues and Updates

-If you have any questions, concerns or comments, please submit an Issue to this repository.
-If you see anything else in this repository that you think should be changed please submit a pull request.

-See the [Governance](./Governance.md) document for information on how issues in, and pull requests to, this repository, are processed Registry entries are processed.

-## Testing your Edits Locally
+### Testing your Edits Locally

 Full guidance for using Spec-Up is in its [repository](https://github.com/decentralized-identity/spec-up).
-The short version of the instructions to render this specification locally while you are editing is:
+The short version of the instructions to render the registry webpage locally while you are editing is:

 - Install the prerequisites: `node` and `npm`